Great River Energy, Xcel planning to sequester critical workers if necessary

 Electricity provider Great River Energy is already operating at “medium threat response level,” and could kick into a higher gear and sequester its most critical workers if the spread of COVID-19 gets worse.

 Such scenarios are playing out across the U.S. electric utility sector, one of society’s bedrock industries.
-Certain utility workers, those in control rooms or out power lines, can’t work from home.
+Certain utility workers, those in control rooms or out on power lines, can’t work from home.

 Maple Grove-based Great River and other Minnesota electricity providers are trying to keep distance between those workers like many other businesses.
 But unlike others, they have plans to essentially shelter and feed workers on site if the need arises.

-Sequestration “seems like a logical step when it gets bad enough,” said Mike McFarland, Great River’s director of enterprise risk management and the company’s “crisis commander” for the COVID-19 outbreak.
+Sequestration “seems like a logical step when it gets bad enough,” said Mike McFarland, Great River’s director of enterprise risk management and the company’s crisis commander for the COVID-19 outbreak.

-Xcel Energy, Minnesota’s largest electric utility, and Minnesota Power also have employee sequestration plans.
+Xcel Energy, Minnesota’s largest electric utility, and Minnesota Power also have employee-sequestration plans.
 Such plans are common in the industry, and utilities in some parts of the country have implemented them, according to the Edison Electric Institute, an industry trade group.

 “There are a few examples of companies moving to sequestration already, and there are more in the process,” said Scott Aaronson, the electric institute’s vice president for security and preparedness.